lintool/guide/writing-pet-peeves.md

 + **A citation is not a noun phrase.** For example, "... is shown in [5]" is bad; should be "... is shown by Smith et al. [5]".
 However, I break this rule myself sometimes, especially if I'm trying to save a bit of space.

 + **Name your proceedings volumes consistently in the bibliography.**
 I hate seeing "SIGIR 2015", "Proceedings of SIGIR 2014", "SIGIR'12", and "Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval" all in the same bibliography.
+(More below.)
 The fact that NAACL can't even consistently name its conferences from year to year drives me nuts: it's [NAACL HLT 2018](http://naacl2018.org/) (with a space), before it was [NAACL-HLT 2012](http://mirror.aclweb.org/hlt-naacl12/) (with a dash); back to a space with [NAACL HLT 2010](https://naaclhlt2010.isi.edu/), back to a dash with [NAACL-HLT 2007](http://mirror.aclweb.org/hlt-naacl07/); oh, let's swap the order now with [HLT-NAACL 2006](https://nlp.cs.nyu.edu/hlt-naacl06/), and for good measure let's use a slash in [HLT/NAACL 2004](http://mirror.aclweb.org/hlt-naacl04/); wait, we really wanted a dash in the beginning, with [HLT-NAACL 2003](http://mirror.aclweb.org/hlt-naacl03/).
 So the choice as an author referencing papers is inconsistent citations vs. regularizing the name (which is citing a proceedings volume that never existed).

++ **Maddeningly inconsistent volume names... continued...** [SIGIR](https://dl.acm.org/conference/ir/proceedings) can't seem to agree on what to call itself either.
+Up until 2008, it was "Proceedings of the 31st annual international ACM SIGIR conference on Research and development in information retrieval" - for some reason, capital "R" but lowercase everything else except for "ACM SIGIR".
+Okay...?
+But then, SIGIR 2009 became "Proceedings of the 32nd international ACM SIGIR conference on Research and development in information retrieval".
+Still weird cpaitalization, but note the dropping of "annual".
+Starting 2015, we finally arrived at "Proceedings of the 38th International ACM SIGIR Conference on Research and Development in Information Retrieval".
+Guess someone (_finally_) noticed the wierd capitalization?
+(Thankfully, it's been consistent until today.)

 ## Polish